Quran corrects 6 scientific errors in the bible – Claim 1

 This alternative text is not a correction.
 The Bible talks about the size of a mustard seed, the Quran talks about the weight of a mustard seed.
 It’s using the same object (a mustard seed) in a slightly different metaphor to emphasise something one would usually consider insignificant.

 The bible is 100% incorrect, the Quran is neither correct nor incorrect because it doesn’t attach a statement of truth to the subject that can be tested.
-Talking about the same object in a similar way is not the same as writing the same text with an error omitted.
+Talking about the same object in a similar way is not the same as writing the same text with an error corrected.

 There is nothing remarkable, let along miraculous.